Suger

 What Are Agents?

-An agent is an AI assistant with a defined personality, instructions, model configuration, and optional tool access.
+An agent is an AI assistant with defined instructions, model configuration, optional integration access, optional skills, and optional knowledge bases.
 Each agent is tuned for a particular domain — from writing code to managing CRM data to analyzing revenue.

 The default Insulin agent acts as your chief of staff: a general-purpose assistant that can help with a wide range of marketplace operations.